Offender Complaint and Grievance Process

 - Deputy Commissioner for Women - grievances submitted by women offenders

-- Director General, Aboriginal Initiatives - grievances submitted by Aboriginal offenders
+- Director General, Indigenous Initiatives Directorate - grievances submitted by Indigenous offenders

 - Director General, Security - grievances concerning the use of force

 - Director General, Chaplaincy - grievances concerning religious and/or spiritual accommodation